 But writing the prose?
 430am to 730am every day except Sunday (need a lie in, and it becomes a Reading Day) although Sundays can become nothing days if I’ve been out the evening before.
 Then off to teach writing all day.
 Evenings I read and do research.
 415am I’m up, drinking earl grey tea and going at it again.
 If you’re not obsessed, this line of work is not for you.

-It’s 2017 and 9 major drafts, and 30 odd minor drafts later, Night of the Infidel has been edited by the wonderful EJ Runyon.
-It’s ready.
-I just returned from New York where I pitched it to a host of agents –am communicating with some of them now so it was a very worthwhile excursion.
+In New York at Thrillerfest last year, I pitched Night of the Infidel to a host of agents –am communicating with some of them now, so it was a very worthwhile excursion.
 I don’t bother with Query Letters.
 Better to get in there, face to face.
+That’s not entirely true, I do send out Query Letters from time to time.
 At ThrillerFest I did a Masterclass with the great Steven James.
 Loved it.
-Right now I’m in Cambodia, reading a lot and researching Book 3.

-Now, back to that suitcase.
-No, the hell with that, I’ll knock up a few new reflections on my tumultuous voyage through the human jungle.
+Now, I can feel that impulse rumbling in my belly.
+It’s not the prawn cocktails I had for lunch.
+I need to knock out a few more reflections on my tumultuous voyage through the human jungle.
 Lotsa real people and actual events, but flashed up with a bit of saltpeter, sulfur, and charcoal.
 That’s gunpowder.